Cgrisby/osticket-prereqs/README.md

 <img src="https://i.imgur.com/h4MrtTX.png"80" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Using MacOS download Microsoft Remote Desktop and go to "Add PC".
-Use the Public IP address from your Virtual Machine in Azure to name and connect your remote desktop.
+After creating the virtual machine, go to the virtual machine that you created and copy the Public IP address to login to a remote desktop connection (use the username and password created, when creating your virtual machine).
+Once you have logged into the remote desktop connection, go to the control panel, select Programs and Turn on or off Windows features and select the following to enable IIS with CGI on Windows 10.
+IIS with CGI is required to have the osTicket system installed on your virtual machine.
 </p>
 <br />